 Paper proposals should include the title of the presentation, a 300-word abstract, and a short autobiographical statement.

 Please send your proposals to the symposium email address: remakes@UGent.be

-Following the symposium, authors of selected papers will be invited to contribute their work to an edited volume on this subject with an internationally renowned academic publisher and/or a special issue of an international academic journal.
+Following the symposium, authors of selected papers will be invited to contribute to a special issue of Communications: The European Journal of Communication Research.
+We are also considering an edited book volume with an internationally renowned academic publisher.

 This symposium is organized by Gertjan Willems, Eduard Cuelenaere & Stijn Joye, Centre for Cinema and Media Studies (CIMS), Ghent University.
 The symposium is funded by the FWO research project ‘Lost in Translation?
 A multi-methodological research project on same-language film remakes between Flanders and The Netherlands’ and sponsored by the Film Studies section of ECREA and the Popular Communication division of NeFCA.